-The pointing in Sector 70 was set at -0.7 degrees in ecliptic latitude with the cameras aligned parallel to the ecliptic plane.
-Camera 1 and then Camera 4 were individually used for guiding in Orbits 147a and 148a, respectively.
-Camera 1 was used for guiding in Orbit 147b and Cameras 1 and 4 in 148b.
+The pointing in Sector 77 was set at +83.5 degrees in ecliptic latitude so that Camera 3 points near the North Ecliptic Pole.
+Camera 4 was used for guiding in both orbits.
 Two momentum dumps were performed in each orbit.
 The momentum dumps are performed at the end of each data downlink just before data collection resumes.
 Data impacted by momentum dumps and data downlinks are marked with data quality flags (see Appendix A).
-Figure 2 summarizes the pointing performance over the course of the sector based on Fine Pointing telemetry.